 I think that we all understand that we should be checking our policies in the event we need to.
 However, I think the larger issue that should be covered here is the fact that he has full comprehensive on a vehicle that is worth far less than 3100 dollars.
 He’d be better off switching to liability and having a couple grand to go buy another junker when something like this happens.
 You never put a substantial amount of money into something that you can’t get that money back out of it later.
 Anyone agree?

-Dave is absolutely correct: once the value of your car has depreciated enough so that the cost of significant repairs can potentially add up to the cost of the car, you should switch to just liability insurance on that car.
+Dave is absolutely correct: once the value of your car has depreciated enough so that the cost of significant repairs can potentially add up to the cost of the car, you should switch to just liability car insurance for that automobile.
 This is a valuable tip that anyone should follow, particularly anyone who regularly buys late model used cars as their primary vehicle (as I do).
 To read more about the different types of coverage available, read The Simple Dollar’s Guide to Car Insurance

 I am currently in a position where the value of my primary vehicle is significantly higher than the cost of a major repair job, but the vehicle is steadily depreciating, and I’ll probably make the move to liability insurance within a year or so and stay with that.